PC-trollbox/pcos3/how-to/set-up-my-own-pki.md

 14. Choose algorithm "ECDSA".
 15. Sign.
 16. Save the signature.
 This will be your ASK signature.
-17. Open the automaticSigner key as the plaintext, `{systemMount}/etc/keys/automaticSigner`.
-The system mount is usually "storage", in that case load `storage/etc/keys/automaticSigner`.
+17. Open the pcosIntermediate key as the plaintext, `{systemMount}/etc/keys/pcosIntermediate`.
+The system mount is usually "system", in that case load `system/etc/keys/pcosIntermediate`.
 18. Leave only the object inside keyInfo.
 For example, if your automatic signer is `{"signature":"123","keyInfo":{"key":{"x":"456","y":"789"},"usages":["appTrust"]}}`, make it just `{"key":{"x":"456","y":"789"},"usages":["appTrust"]}`
 19. Sign.
 20. Save the signature.
-This will be your compatibility signature.
-(If you have any other keys, do the same thing with them)
+This will be your compatibility signature, to let you work with previously-signed apps.
 21. Close Cryptographic Tools.
 22. Open text editor.
 23. Load the KSK public key, copy it to clipboard.